openpracticelibrary/openpracticelibrary/src/pages/practice/team-spaces.md

 ## Breakout Areas

 Breakout areas are multi-purpose spaces.
 They can be used for informal ad-hoc meetings, eating, or general relaxation.
-The are ideal for brainstorming and breakout sessions.
+They are ideal for brainstorming and breakout sessions.
 They provide a more creative setting than traditional meeting rooms and ideally should have internet connectivity and power outlets.

 * Advantages - Provides instant-access meeting facilities for teams, ideally should be located within or adjacent to the open workspace area.
 * Disadvantages - Can be noisy and not ideal for certain types of meetings e.g. client facing, sensitive, etc.